So you've saved for your deposit, you've compared your mortgage options, and you've exchanged contracts.

-It could be well worth getting a lockbox – a container with a built-in-lock –to keep all your important documents and ID safe.
+It's worth considering a safe box to keep all your important documents and ID safe.

 1. Royal Mail

-Forgetting to take out the Royal Mail redirection service could mean you miss important mail.
+Forgetting to use the Royal Mail redirection service could mean you miss important mail.

-You should try to change as many addresses as possible quickly, but if you forget any then the Royal Mail redirection is your safety net.
+You should try to change as many addresses as possible quickly, but if you forget any then the Royal Mail redirection is your backup.